 Educated at Brown University and Rhode Island School of Design

-Associate Professor of Illustration, School of Art, Media, and Technology, Parsons The New School for Design Media Contact Information:
+Associate Professor of Illustration, School of Art, Media, and Technology, Parsons School of Design Media Contact Information:

 Steven Guarnaccia is an internationally renowned illustrator and designer.
 He is the former director of the Illustration Program and he was art director of the New York Times op-ed page.
 His drawings appear regularly in Abitare and other publications.
 His picture book Goldilocks and the Three Bears: A Tale Moderne was awarded the prize for best children’s book about art at the 2000 Bologna Children’s Book Fair.
 Mr. Guarnaccia was a founding faculty member of the School of Visual Arts’ MFA Design program and serves on illustration juries for American Illustration, the Society of Illustrators, and the AIGA.
 He collaborated with Paola Antonelli, curator of design at the Museum of Modern Art, on the 1997 retrospective and accompanying catalog of Achille Castiglioni’s work.Courses Taught: